j-rosas/mdef/docs/seminars/02-Atlas of Weak Signals.md

     2. An experiment you’d like to make

+Some inicial experiments that I want to make:

+Grow something functional, simple and usefull things.(a cristal salted ring.)
+Replace a functional object using only natural resources.(see under water with your own hands) Use nature energy to do something else.(carnivor plants as an imput.)

     3. A new skill you’d like to add to your personal development plan

+    A skill that i want to improve more is to be a maker, a lot more hands on that today, from overthinking and having a lot of prejudices, to doing and fabricating a lot more.

 ![](../images/MT01/scorpio_blow.jpg)